Police-Data-Accessibility-Project/scrapers/scrapers_library/data_portals/ckan/README.md

 *NOTE: Some hosts use a different base URL for API requests.
 For example, Canada's Open Government Portal can be found at <https://search.open.canada.ca/opendata/> while the API access link is <https://open.canada.ca/data/en/api/3/action/package_search> as described in their [Access our API](https://open.canada.ca/en/access-our-application-programming-interface-api) page*

+Another way to tell is by looking at the page layout.
+Most CKAN instances have a similar layout to one another.
+You can see an example at <https://catalog.data.gov/dataset/> and <https://opendata.swiss/en/group/gove>.
+Both catalogues have a sidebar on the left with search refinement options, a search box on the top below the page title, and a list of datasets to the right of the sidebar among other similarities.

 ## Documentation

 `ckan_package_search(base_url: str, query: Optional[str], rows: Optional[int], start: Optional[int], **kwargs) -> list[dict[str, Any]]`